-We present a 62-year-old male patient with a VVI pacemaker due to an episode of sudden death eight years before; the patient was refered to our institution and we ignore the primary indication for the pacemaker.
-Due to spontaneous pocket dehiscence, the generator was removed, the electrodes left in place and a new device was implanted, these procedures were performed in another institution.
+We present a 62-year-old male with a VVI pacemaker because he suffered an episode of sudden death eight years before; the patient was refered to us and we ignore the primary indication for the pacemaker.
+Due to spontaneous pocket dehiscence, the generator was removed, the electrodes left in place and a new device was implanted, these procedure was carried out in another institution.
 Five months later, he started with fever and chills, and antibiotics were given several times with transitory recovery.
 All sets of blood cultures taken previously were negative.